sivanaikk/iudx-developer-docs/docs/Deployment/Docker Swarm Based Deployment/Infrastructure Provisioning/Provisioning Docker Swarm with overlay network.md

     ```

 :::note
 **Configure the `inventory.yml` with appropriate node labels.
 If you do not want to do system updates, comment them in the following file `files/packages-docker-install.sh` .
-If issues persist, remove `set -e` flag**
+If issues persist, remove `set -e` flag.
+You can learn more about values in inline comments of `inventory.yaml`**
 :::

 5. For single node setup,